 Clancy Boylan is the managing attorney of the Philadelphia Office where he represents individuals and families that have been catastrophically injured or killed in trucking or automobile collisions, construction accidents, premises liability accidents and medical malpractice.
 He received his Bachelor’s Degree from Saint Joseph’s University in Philadelphia in 2005, his MBA from Wilkes University in 2008 and graduated with his Juris Doctorate from Duquesne University School of Law in 2012.

 Mr. Boylan has been selected as a Rising Star by Pennsylvania Super Lawyers Magazine every year since 2016.
 Just 2.5 percent of lawyers under the age of 40 receive this honor.
+In just two years at Morgan & Morgan, Mr. Boylan has already obtained a $3,000,000 settlement for a client injured in a motorcycle collision, a $1,008,137 settlement for a husband and wife injured in a trucking collision and a $825,000 settlement for a client injured in a trip and fall.
 Prior to joining Morgan & Morgan, Mr. Boylan worked for a boutique Personal Injury firm based out of Northeastern Pennsylvania.
 After just two years, his firm sent him to Philadelphia to open up a new office.
 While at his prior firm, Mr. Boylan was co-counsel on $1,725,000 and $1,100,000 trucking collision settlements and lead counsel on the following trucking settlements: $500,000; $375,000; $350,000 and $225,000.

 Mr. Boylan has had multiple other six figure settlements and obtained millions of dollars in settlements and verdicts for his clients over the course of his career.
 He also helped hundreds of Pennsylvania families across the state whose use and enjoyment of their property was significantly impacted by the Oil & Gas Industry or had been injured by pipeline explosions.